 1. Identify the breach

-Many of today’s leading hacks, attacks, and breaches rely on their ability to remain hidden, where they slowly syphon important data like board minutes, memos, meetings, or agendas, as well as intercept emails and other network communications.
+Many of today’s leading hacks, attacks, and breaches rely on their ability to remain hidden, where they slowly syphon important data as well as intercept emails and other network communications.
 It’s one of the major reasons we recommend you steer clear of hitting ‘Send’ on that next email.

 2. Set up virtual containment lines